Happykiller/ODA_ODA/content/doc/index.en.markdown

 * The input text widget 'oda-input-area` is managed by a webcomponent, it supports the following options:
-  * `oda-input-text-name`: To save the identifier and the name, there is a check of unicity at the creation.
+  * `oda-input-area-name`: To save the identifier and the name, there is a check of unicity at the creation.
-  * `oda-input-text-hight`: To select the height of the field
+  * `oda-input-area-hight`: To select the height of the field
-  * `oda-input-text-label`: To display a label at the top
+  * `oda-input-area-label`: To display a label at the top
-  * `oda-input-text-value`: To initialize a value
+  * `oda-input-area-value`: To initialize a value
-  * `oda-input-text-tips`: To display information below the field (support the i8n)
+  * `oda-input-area-tips`: To display information below the field (support the i8n)
-  * `oda-input-text-placeholder`: To display text in the field (support the i8n)
+  * `oda-input-area-placeholder`: To display text in the field (support the i8n)
-  * `oda-input-text-check`: Verify the syntax by bassing on a regular expression, we can use the one already declared in the framework
+  * `oda-input-area-check`: Verify the syntax by bassing on a regular expression, we can use the one already declared in the framework
-  * `oda-input-text-paste`: To block the paste
+  * `oda-input-area-paste`: To block the paste
-  * `oda-input-text-debounce`: To enable debounce for automatic propagation
+  * `oda-input-area-debounce`: To enable debounce for automatic propagation
-  * `oda-input-text-throttle`: To activate the throttle for automatic propagation
+  * `oda-input-area-throttle`: To activate the throttle for automatic propagation
-  * `oda-input-text-rich`: To have the tool palette to create enriched html code
+  * `oda-input-area-rich`: To have the tool palette to create enriched html code
   * `Required`: To make the field mandatory